What Does EFC 0 or 00000 Mean on FAFSA?

 Types of Need-Based Aid

-There are several different kinds of need-based aid that are only available to students who complete the FAFSA and meet below an EFC threshold.
+There are several different kinds of need-based aid that are only available to high school and college students who complete the FAFSA and meet below an EFC threshold.

 Students with a 0 EFC may receive the following types of need-based aid: